UTexas

 C S 374L.
 Longhorn Startup.

 Focus on skill development and mentoring in startup formation, technology development, market validation, marketing, sales, operations, human resources, program management, and finance.
 Emphasis on written and oral presentation of startup activities.
 Three lecture hours a week for one semester.
-Only one of the following may be counted: Computer Science 374L, 378 (Topic: Longhorn Startup), Electrical Engineering 377E, Engineering Studies 377E, Management 337 (Topic: Interdisciplinary Entrepreneurship), 337 (Topic 2).
+Only one of the following may be counted: Computer Science 374L, 378 (Topic: Longhorn Startup), Electrical and Computer Engineering 364E, Electrical Engineering 377E, Engineering Studies 377E, Management 337 (Topic 2), 372T (Topic 2).
 Prerequisite: Upper-division standing, Computer Science 429 or 429H with a grade of at least C-, and consent of instructor.

 C S 174S.
 Longhorn Startup Seminar.